publisha/shakespeare_repo/resources/README.md

 - shakespeare.dtd

 This is the DTD that defines the rules for the play text.
+The DTD shows the structure of a typical play